'Maybe He Did, Maybe He Didn't': Trump Defends Saudis, Downplays U.S. Intel

 Trump stressed the primacy of business deals, though his figures can't be confirmed.

-Trump repeated a point he's made before, saying he would not punish the Saudis or U.S. corporations by tearing up deals to buy U.S. military equipment, which he claims are worth $110 billion.
+Trump repeated a point he has made before, saying he would not punish the Saudis or U.S. corporations by tearing up deals to buy U.S. military equipment, which he claims are worth $110 billion.

 "If we foolishly cancel these contracts, Russia and China would be the enormous beneficiaries — and very happy to acquire all of this newfound business," the president said.